openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 Ralph Dehner, CEO at B1 systems notes:

-â€œIn the past B1 Systems has written build environments for the customers by itself.
+“In the past B1 Systems has written build environments for the customers by itself.
 With
-      the open Build Service now exists a â€œstandardâ€ which makes it easy to build packages for different distributions and architectures.
+      the open Build Service now exists a “standard” which makes it easy to build packages for different distributions and architectures.

-This will be also interesting for many other open source projects.â€
+This will be also interesting for many other open source projects.”

-â€œThe Linux Foundation views OBS as an important and useful tool for building software for
+“The Linux Foundation views OBS as an important and useful tool for building software for
-      Linux,â€ said Amanda McPherson, vice president of marketing and developer program for the Linux Foundation. â€œAs adoption of OBS has increased, itâ€™s a natural step to rename it to reflect its open nature and cross-distribution support.â€
+      Linux,” said Amanda McPherson, vice president of marketing and developer program for the Linux Foundation.
+“As adoption of OBS has increased, it’s a natural step to rename it to reflect its open nature and cross-distribution support.”

 **Enterprise Support**